Faith and Family

 Sean Gaffney authored well over two hundred produced plays, features, videos, animation projects, YouTube series episodes, short films and books (including for Big Idea and SuperBook).
 He was Story Administrator for Warner Bros.
 Features.
 Gaffney currently is a Professor in Media and Screenwriting at Asbury University.
 He received his BFA from Drake University, his MFA from Columbia University, and studied with Act One: Writing for Hollywood.
 He has a new book on the intersection of scriptwriting and theology: Meta Story: What Marvel & the Messiah Can Teach Us about Great Storytelling.

-From True Life to the Screenplay
+From True Life to Screenplay

 Learn the strategies for writing screenplays based on a true story.